 For me I understand that it is my responsibility to teach my child how to function in life, that means it is my job to teach him how to have a conversation with anyone in life whom he may come into contact with.
 I believe we need to teach our children how to interact with other people not only in a set peer group but across peer groups.
 My child is learning to talk with and interact with children who are younger than he is, older children, adults and even the elderly.
 I provide many opportunities for my son to socialize with others.

 Homeschool Socialiazation Opportunities

 Every Tuesday he takes a piano class taught by a teacher other than myself, he is learning to be responsible for fulfilling his required assignments for the week, for interacting with the teacher and sharing with her his work as well as asking questions which might help him to learn to play better.

-Every Friday Little Man takes a swim class and a gym class.
+Every Friday my son takes a swim class and a gym class.
 Both of these classes have children of various ages for him to interact with.
 They both also are taught by teachers other than myself so that he will learn to be cooperative with other teaching styles.

 Every other Friday we are involved with a homeschool co-op.
 In this co-op, moms take turns teaching classes and planning activities for the children.
 The goal is to have a core group of families giving the children a core group in which to “socialize” with on a regular basis.
 The difference is that this core group is made up of students from wide age range rather than all of the same age.

 Once a month we attend a homeschoolers in the park nature lesson at a local park, this again allows him an opportunity to learn from teachers other than mom, while being surrounded by other children.

 We are involved in 2 separate groups which plan various field trips and activities.
 One group focuses on educational activities providing events such as geography or science fairs, field trips to museums or historical sites.
 The other also provides some educational field trips but also provides more opportunities for the children to play in a social setting.